Transparent dark purple Travel Guide by Insurte logo

 There are several other requirements you'll need to meet to qualify.
 You can see them here in our general Italy Study Abroad Guide.

-There are a few options for finding the program that best suits you.
-The most popular option is to use your current university as a resource.
+If you haven't found a program that best suits you yet, you have options.
+The most popular route is to use your current university as a resource.
 This is great if you're a current university student, but what if you're not?

-It is possible to apply for universities in Rome, so long as they accept international applicants, have a program for your field, and you meet the admission requirements.
+It is possible to apply to universities in Rome, so long as they accept international applicants, have a program for your field, and you meet the admission requirements.

 Another option is to use a third-party agency to help you find the right program for you.
 There are companies that offer study abroad experiences and programs in Rome.